 This program is designed to prepare students for entry-level employment as a pharmacy technician in a pharmaceutical setting.
 This program prepares students to become qualified as pharmacy technicians to assist licensed pharmacists in dispensing medications and other healthcare products that cure illnesses, ease pain, and prolong lives.
-Program topics include, but are not limited to: The role of the pharmacy technician and the pharmacist, retail and community pharmacies, hospital pharmacies, drug classification, medical and pharmaceutical terminology, anatomy and physiology, dosage forms, routes of administration, prescription interpreting and reading, dispensing prescription drugs, medication safety, non-prescription drugs and treatments, measurements and calculations, preparing medications, monitoring inventory, pharmacy computer skills and keyboard speed, insurance claims, servicing patients, pharmaceutical calculations, and safety and infection control.
+Program topics include, but are not limited to: The role of the pharmacy technician and the pharmacist, retail and community pharmacies, hospital pharmacies, drug classification, medical and pharmaceutical terminology, anatomy and physiology, dosage forms, routes of administration, prescription interpreting and reading, dispensing prescription drugs, medications safety, non-prescription drugs and treatments, measurements and calculations, preparing medications, monitoring inventory, pharmacy computer skills and keyboard speed, insurance claims, servicing patients, pharmaceutical calculations, and safety and infection control.
 This program is designed with employability in mind and includes professionalism, and success habits.
-Program Length: 44 Weeks.
+Program Length: 44 Weeks. \Delivery Method: Traditional (In-Person) / Hybrid.

-- ✓ Prepare students for entry-level employment as a pharmacy technician. - ✓ Describe the different roles and responsibilities of the pharmacy technician and the pharmacist. - ✓ Describe the standard techniques and procedures required of pharmacy technicians. - ✓ Instruct students on how to interpret and process prescriptions. - ✓ Providing quality pharmaceutical services to patients and effective communication skills. - ✓ Introduce students to pharmacy operations in retail, community, hospital, and other pharmacy settings. - ✓ Provide students with a basic understanding of medical terminology and anatomy and physiology. - ✓ Introduce students to pharmaceutical calculations and pharmacology, - ✓ List and explain the classifications of drugs and understand their indications, therapeutic effects, side effects, dosing recommendations, and routes of administration. - ✓ List and describe the use and effects of the top 200 generic and trade drugs. - ✓ List and describe non-prescription drugs and treatments. - ✓ Outline the regulations imposed by state and federal law related to pharmacies and pharmacy technicians. - ✓ Have students take professional pride and always focus on prevention and safety. - ✓ Success Habits: Have students identify, develop, and implement an excellent work ethic and professionalism.
+- ✓ Prepare students for entry-level employment as a pharmacy technician. - ✓ Describe the different roles and responsibilities of the pharmacy technician and the pharmacist. - ✓ Describe the standard techniques and procedures required of pharmacy technicians. - $\checkmark$ Instruct students on how to interpret and process prescriptions. - ✓ Providing quality pharmaceutical services to patients and effective communication skills. - ✓ Introduce students to pharmacy operations in retail, community, hospital, and other pharmacy settings. - ✓ Provide students with a basic understanding of medical terminology and anatomy and physiology. - ✓ Introduce students to pharmaceutical calculations and pharmacology, - ✓ List and explain the classifications of drugs and understand their indications, therapeutic effects, side effects, dosing recommendations, and routes of administration. - $\checkmark$ List and describe the use and effects of the top 200 generic and trade drugs. - ✓ List and describe non-prescription drugs and treatments. - ✓ Outline the regulations imposed by state and federal law related to pharmacies and pharmacy technicians. - ✓ Have students take professional pride and always focus on prevention and safety. - ✓ Success Habits: Have students identify, develop, and implement an excellent work ethic and professionalism.

-COURSE COURSE CLOCK CREDIT

-NUMBER NAME HOURS HOURS

-MED 110 0 Medical Terminology 48 4.0

-ANP 210 1 Anatomy and Physiology I 48 3.0

-ANP 210 2 Anatomy and Physiology II 48 3.0

-PHT 220 7 Pharmacy Practice and Lab Procedures 48 3.0

-PHT 221 0 Pharmacy Technician Skills 48 3.0

-PHT 221 2 Serving Patients & Communication 48 3.0

-PHT 2214 Non-Prescription Drugs & Treatments 48 3.0 PHT 2215 Community and Hospital Pharmacy 48 3.5 PHT 2205 Pharmacology 48 3.5 PHT 3120 Pharmaceutical Calculations I 48 3.5 PHT 3205 Drug Classification 48 4.0 PHT 3140 Pharmaceutical Calculations II 48 3.5 PHT 2270 Interpreting Prescriptions 48 3.0 PHT 4000 Pharmacy Technician Externship (84 Hours) 84 2.5
+COURSE NUMBER COURSE DESCRIPTION CLOCK HOURS CREDIT HOURS MED 1100 Medical Terminology 48 4.0 ANP 2101 Anatomy and Physiology I 48 3.0 ANP 2102 Anatomy and Physiology II 48 3.0 PHT 2207 Pharmacy Practice and Lab Procedures 48 3.0 PHT 2210 Pharmacy Technician Skills 48 3.0 PHT 2212 Serving Patients & Communication 48 3.0 PHT 2214 Non-Prescription Drugs & Treatments 48 3.0 PHT 2215 Community and Hospital Pharmacy 48 3.5 PHT 2205 Pharmacology I 48 3.5 PHT 3120 Pharmaceutical Calculations I 48 3.5 PHT 3205 Drug Classification 48 4.0 PHT 3250 Pharmacology II 48 3.5 PHT 3140 Pharmaceutical Calculations II 48 3.5 PHT 2270 Interpreting Prescriptions 48 3.0 PHT 4000 Pharmacy Technician Externship (84 Hours) 84 2.5